jedisct1/libsodium-doc/quickstart/README.md

 On a platform where counters cannot be maintained, and where no trusted source of randomness exist, deterministic encryption can be used as a last resort.

-[XChaCha20-SIV](https://github.com/jedisct1/libsodium-xchacha20-siv) is such a construction, that can also be used for key wrapping.
+[XChaCha20-SIV](https://github.com/jedisct1/libsodium-xchacha20-siv) is such a construction, which can also be used for key wrapping.

 On such systems, [libhydrogen](https://libhydrogen.org) may also be a better option.